WGLab/PennCNV/docs/user-guide/input.md

-The first line is referred to as the “header” line, which contains information on the meaning of each column.
+The first line is referred to as the header line, which contains information on the meaning of each column.
 Each subsequent line contains information on one SNP per line for all individuals.

 Notes: The header line informs PennCNV what each column means.
-In practice, only the “Name” column, the “*.Log R Ratio” column and the “*.B Allele Frequency” column are necessary for generating CNV calls by PennCNV.
+In practice, only the Name column, the *.Log R Ratio column and the *.B Allele Frequency column are necessary for generating CNV calls by PennCNV.
 However, other columns may sometimes provide additional information.
 For example, the Chr and Position column can help sort the signal intensity file (if not already sorted) and examine the LRR and BAF values for a specific region.
 The *.GType column can help interpret CNV calls and increase the confidence of calls, such as inferring the parental origin of de novo CNVs, or for confirming homozygous deletions with multiple NC genotypes in a region.

 We will need to split the file into several files, one for each individual.
-We can use a standard Linux command “cut” to do that:
+We can use a standard Linux command cut to do that:

 [kai@adenine tutorial1 ENS40]$ cut -f 1-6 tutorial.txt > sample1.txt
 [kai@adenine tutorial1 ENS40]$ cut -f 1-3,7-9 tutorial.txt > sample2.txt